 There are, however, a few additional things that traditional retailers and service providers should consider.

 For example, local SEO is a big consideration for companies with a physical address.
-Local SEO helps a business increase visibility on Google Maps, and if you have a physical location then you absolutely must do Local SEO. area.
+Local SEO boosts Google Maps visibility for businesses.
+If you have a physical location, then you absolutely must do Local SEO.

 When we talk about “local SEO,” that means we’re optimizing a particular website’s business to target a specific geographic area.
 You can see what we mean right now if you just open up Google and type in “HVAC.”
 More than likely, you’ll see recommendations for HVAC service companies in your area.
 This is local SEO.